My Singing Monsters: My Singing Monsters

-In My Singing Monsters, players collect and breed many different types of Monsters, each of which has a unique musical line that is either sung or played on an instrument.
-Breeding two elements of Monsters will create a new Monster species, which depends on what levels the breeding Monsters are.
-Each island possesses a unique set of available Monsters that together play a certain musical theme.
-Monsters that are present on an island will generate various types of in-game currency which can, in turn, be used to acquire decorations, remove obstacles, build structures, undo the removal of obstacles, and buy food for the Monsters to level up and generate more currency.
+In My Singing Monsters, players collect and breed many different types of anthropomorphic Monsters, each of which has a unique musical line that is either sung or played on an instrument.
+Breeding 2 or more elements of Monsters will create a new Monster species.
+Each Island possesses a unique set of available Monsters that together play a certain musical theme.
+Monsters that are present on an Island will generate various types of in-game currency which can, in turn, be used to acquire more Monsters, buy decorations, build structures, remove obstacles, and bake food for the Monsters to level up and generate more currency, and at a faster rate.
 There are also achievements and goals to direct gameplay, with in-game currency as rewards.
-It is also possible to buy currency such as Coins, Diamonds, Treats, Relics, Keys, or Shards.
-Certain currencies may be obtained using additional features.
+It is also possible to buy currency such as Coins, Diamonds, Treats, Relics, Keys, or Shards using real money.
+Certain currencies may be obtained for free by completing third-party offers.

-Islands are the various places that monsters inhabit.
-Some islands follow the method of buying four single elements, then breeding those into even more monsters (i.e. Plant Island, Cold Island, Air Island).
-Other islands require teleporting monsters from another island (i.e. Ethereal Island, Magical Sanctum, Seasonal Shanty).
-Other islands have the player buy the monsters as "statues" or "vessels", then zap monster eggs from breeding structures on other islands into one of the statues to wake up the statue (i.e. Wublin Island, Celestial Island, Amber Island).
-The Colossingum is a combat island where the player can do quests to level up their Colossingum level.
-Players are also able to collect Costumes in The Colossingum.
-Composer Island is where players can create their own songs.
+Islands are the various places that Monsters inhabit, with the first Island being Plant Island.
+Most Islands follow the method of buying four single Element Monsters, and then breeding those into even more Monsters (i.e. Plant Island, Cold Island, Air Island, Water Island, Earth Island, Fire Haven, Fire Oasis, Light Island, Psychic Island, Faerie Island, Bone Island).
+Other Islands require teleporting Monsters from another Island (i.e. Ethereal Island, Gold Island, Magical Sanctum, Seasonal Shanty, Shugabush Island, Mythical Island, Magical Nexus).

+Other Islands have the player buy the Monsters as "statues" or "vessels", then zap Monster eggs from the breeding structures on other Islands into one of the statues to wake up the statue and hence, unlock its song and its ability to earn currency (i.e. Wublin Island, Celestial Island, Amber Island).

+Ethereal Workshop involves the player attuning specific combinations of elemental Meebs before being "synthesized" in the Synthesizer, in order to create Triple, Quad and Quint-Element Ethereal Monsters.

+The Colossingum is a combat Island where the player can do fifty main quests and/or limited ones to level up their Colossingum level, or battle other players using the versus feature.
+Upon completing such quests, players will also be able to collect Costumes.

+Composer Island is where players can create their own songs with the natural Monsters and Ghazt, but Ghazt can only be obtained on that Island if the player owns My Singing Monsters Composer.
+Version 2.0.0 added Mirror Islands for the Natural Islands which function as a secondary version of the associated Island, but have moderately different musical arrangements and alternate designs to the Natural Islands, that are mostly covered in pink sinews, similar to that of cobwebs.
+Version 4.5.0 added Mirror Magical Islands, with each having remnants of the outer islands they represent in Dawn of Fire (i.e. Light Island as Party Island, Psychic Island as Space Island, Faerie Island as Cloud Island, Bone Island as Cave Island).